LukeT2340/Full-Stack-Facebook-Clone/README.md

 ## Features

 - User Authentication (Sign Up, Login, Logout)
-- Add Status Updates and post on other peoples' walls
+- Add status updates and post on other peoples' walls
 - Comment and Like on Statuses
 - Real-time messaging
 - Profile pages